mnowicki94/documents_classifier_api/README.md

-# Machine Learning Engineer Take-Home Exercise
+# Machine Learning Engineer Task - Document Classifier

 ## Background
 We receive several million documents a year that need to be classified and distributed to the correct department.
 To speed up this process, we want to develop a machine learning model to classify documents automatically.
 Since we cannot share real data for this task, we use a substitute data set consisting of news headlines.